-Is austerity really such a terrible thing?
-Sure, in times of crisis people do tend to smash each other in the head more often, underestimate the value of their own lives and end up cast adrift in a hellish world of drugs, mental illness and homelessness.
-Then again – and sorry to pull rank here, but I'm from fucking Greece, so I know – austerity also helps strip the pointless bullshit from people's lives.
+Is the UK's austerity program really such a terrible thing?
+Sure, in times of crisis people do tend to smash each other in the head more often, underestimate the value of their own lives, and end up cast adrift in a hellish world of drugs, mental illness, and homelessness.
+Then again—and sorry to pull rank here, but I'm from fucking Greece, so I know—austerity also helps strip the pointless bullshit from people's lives.
 No more taxis.
 No more expensive hangover pizzas.
 No more white peacocks for your garden.
-No more diamond slippers.
-These things don't seem quite so important when you're preoccupied with figuring out where tonight's dinner's coming from.
+No more diamond slippers… these things don't seem quite so important when you're preoccupied with figuring out where tonight's dinner is going to come from.

-Si Barber is a Norfolk-based photographer who, for the past six or so years, has been sensitive enough to the hilarity of life in credit crunch Britain to photograph it honestly.
-I don't know if that means anything coming from a foreigner, but browsing through his The Big Society project I'm met with images of the Britain I dreamt of as a kid and came to love as an adult; the wonderfully fucked-up loner of Europe.
+Si Barber is a Norfolk-based photographer who, for the past six or so years, has been sensitive enough to the hilarity of life in credit crunched Britain to photograph it honestly.
+I don't know if that means anything coming from a foreigner, but browsing through his The Big Society project I'm met with images of the Britain I dreamed of as a kid and came to love as an adult—the wonderfully fucked-up loner of Europe.